isomorphic-software/smartclient-docs/kb_topics/dataSourceOperations.md

 **add**

 *   Request data: new record, as an Object
-*   Response data: new record as stored, as an Object or Array of one Object
+*   Response data: new record as stored, as an Object

 **update**

 *   Request data: primary keys of record to update, and new values (or just complete updated record), as an Object
-*   Response data: new record as stored, as an Object or Array of one Object
+*   Response data: new record as stored, as an Object

 **remove**

 *   Request data: primary keys of record to delete, as an Object
-*   Response data: minimally the primary keys of deleted record (can be complete record), as an Object or Array of one Object
+*   Response data: minimally the primary keys of deleted record (can be complete record), as an Object

 **custom**